 On this page

 These bodies meet on a regular basis and play a predominant role in the national structured dialogue.
 The National Pupil Conference of Luxembourg and the Youth Information Centre are two further important organisations involved in the structured dialogue.
 The instrument of national structured dialogue was introduced in 2013.
 The main topic in the first cycle (2013-2014) was the Youth Guarantee.
 In the second cycle (2014-2015) the theme was 'access to housing for young people'.
-The method consists of consultation with young people from different backgrounds and larger meetings where organisations involved and other interested people can present statements and discuss them with politicians (ministers).
-One to two years after the first meeting with the minister, a second meeting on the same subject is envisioned to present the implementations of the young people's suggestions.
+The method consists of consultation with young people from different backgrounds and larger meetings where organisations are involved and other interested people can present statements and discuss them with politicians (ministers).
+The National Working Group Luxembourg organises the current 9th cycle of the structured dialogue (January 2021 - June 2022).
+This working group is composed of representatives from different stakeholders in the youth field (see: Mission Statement).
+In 2021, the event 'Jugenddësch' on well-being and mental health of young people was organised.
+This consultation in the framework of the structured dialogue allowed for a constructive exchange between government representatives. experts and representatives of (non)organised youth (Jugenddësch).
 Consultation of young people also occurs on ad hoc occasions.
 During a meeting in autumn 2016, youth organisations and their representatives were given the possibility to exchange their views on the realisation of the Youth Guarantee in Luxembourg with the minister of Education, Children and Youth and the minister of Labour, Employment and the Social and Solidarity Economy.
 The young participants could express their different perspectives and claims.
-The results of the discussion will be taken into account in the further development of the Youth Guarantee in Luxembourg.
+The results of the discussion were taken into account in the further development of the Youth Guarantee in Luxembourg.

-A consultation on well-being of young people is planned for 2021.
-According to the basic principle of a participatory youth policy approach, young people and youth representatives were strongly involved in the preparation of the 2012 Youth Pact and the Youth Pact 2017-2020 that define the main policy themes of national youth policy (see: 1.2 Scope and Contents).
-The participation and consultation of young people was organised by the ministry of Education, Children and Youth in close cooperation with the National Youth Council and the umbrella organisation of youth centres (EGMJ; Entente des Gestionnaires des Maisons de Jeunes).
+According to the basic principle of a participatory youth policy approach, young people and youth representatives are strongly involved in the preparation of the national youth strategy that defines the main policy themes of national youth policy (see: 1.3 National youth strategy).
+The participation and consultation of young people is organised by the Ministry of Education, Children and Youth in close cooperation with the National Youth Council and the umbrella organisation of youth centres (DLJ; Daachverband vun de Lëtzebuerger Jugendstrukturen).

-The Higher Youth Council, the National Youth Council and the National Assembly of Young People are the 3 main organisations on the national level.
+The Higher Youth Council, the National Youth Council and the National Assembly of Young People are the 3 main organisations at national level.

 It is composed of 19 representatives of several organisations and administrations concerned with youth issues (e.g. eight representatives of youth organisations) (2015 grand-ducal regulation on youth, Art.
 1).